 Files can be downloaded in bulk using the

-synapseutils.
+syncFromSynapse function.
 This function allows you to download all the files in a folder or project along with all the annotations and provenance on those files.
-If the files are being downloaded to a specific location outside of the Synapse Cache, it will create a manifest that can be used to upload those files back up to Synapse.
+A manifest file called SYNAPSE_METADATA_MANIFEST.tsv that contains the metadata will also be added in the path.

 You can edit files in bulk by changing the values in the manifest and pushing it up to Synapse using the

 syncToSynapse function.
 The manifest allows you to modify everything: file path, provenance, annotations, and versions.
 However, if only annotations are being updated, we recommend using our File Views feature.